The Bankrate promise

 If you aren’t eligible for a retirement fund at work that gets you matching funds, sign up for a Roth IRA.
 In fact, even if you do have a workplace retirement plan, it’s a good idea to have a Roth IRA.
 You’ll fund it with money out of your paycheck that’s already been taxed, but when you withdraw the money in retirement, it will be tax-free.

 While a Roth IRA won’t save you money on taxes this year, it’s a fantastic way to avoid paying taxes on your future investment earnings.
 This benefit might be the most important, but the Roth IRA has a number of other powerful features that make it a top account for those looking to amass wealth.

-In 2019, you can put up to $6,000 in a Roth as long as your income doesn’t exceed a certain amount, (and later on when you hit 50 you can make an additional $1,000 annual catch-up contribution.)
+In 2022, you can put up to $6,000 in a Roth as long as your income doesn’t exceed a certain amount, (and later on when you hit 50 you can make an additional $1,000 annual catch-up contribution.)
 In 2023, you’ll be able to contribute $6,500 or $7,500 if you’re over age 50.
 If you can’t save the max, save what you can; it will add up.
 To make sure you stick to saving, have a portion of your paycheck automatically deposited into the Roth on a regular basis.